 The spreading of the Covid-19 Coronavirus across the planet is creating an enormous impact on organisations of all types.
 Fact is, very few were prepared to cope with such a scenario, also because this pandemic is challenging many assumptions we have had.
 But how can an eight-kilobyte genomic code (this is what the gene-sequencing came to in explaining Covid-19) create so much disruption?
 And what is the impact of this on the life of our organisations?
 I’m not a medical science expert, but I tried to collect the many perspectives found on this disease.
 Let’s start with an overall scenario, and see what the impact can be on organisations.

-This post has been updated on March 10th to cater for newly available information.
-I updated the scenario section with a new quote from Nicolas Granatino, and the Leadership section with new insights from Hilton Barbour.
+– March 10th to cater for newly available information.
+I updated the scenario section with a new quote from Nicolas Granatino and the Leadership section with new insights from Hilton Barbour.

 The Covid-19 Scenario

 Covid-19 is not a virus that causes high levels of mortality.
 Its relatively low infection rate is also part of the problem of what we are seeing.
 Uncoordinated communication, different measures are taken in different countries, with an overall outlook that ranges from “it’s just flu” to “it’s the end of the world”.

 For sure, this disease has shown how easy it is to challenge the way we live and work in the “developed world.”
 Current numbers, except for Iran, show the virus has been spreading more in industrialized countries.
 And I think the case of the Diamond Princess is emblematic: a Cruise Ship that ended up being a real virus incubator, with guests from over 80 countries, a symbol of the tourism industry that has grown so much over the last quarter of a century.